Living with Your Dog

 Not every dog gives tell tale signs that they need to go to the bathroom.
 By scheduling access to food and water, we can begin to figure out how long after they are consumed that our dog will need to be aired.
 Using this scheduling we can better prepare for times when we will not adhere to our normal routines such as traveling or having to stay late at work.

 Get into the habit of selecting one designated spot close to your home where your dog is expected to use the bathroom.
 Do you travel for extended periods of time looking for just the right place to do your business?
 Of course not, because a place is designated.
-Take your dog to the designated spot and wait there.
+Take your dog to the designated spot and wait there for five minutes.
+If they don’t go to the bathroom, take them back inside and put them in the crate for a while.
+Take them straight from the crate back to the bathroom spot again.
+Repeat this process until the dog goes to the bathroom in the designated spot, then take a walk, or play a game, or do something else fun and interactive with your dog.
 Over time they will learn that walks, training, and any other fun stuff does not happen until they have used the bathroom.

 Dogs have physical exercise requirements that can vary with breed, age, and for each specific dog.
 But we do not subscribe to the idea that “a tired dog is a good dog”.
 A trained dog is a good dog.
 But we do need to make sure we provide outlets for physical exercise.
 30 minutes of walking or hiking daily, or games of fetch or tug, are usually enough for most dogs to fulfill their exercise requirements.

 Some days the weather, long hours at work, or other circumstances prevent us from being able to give our dog the physical outlet they need.
 We can also tire them out mentally through training, or through games that require them to think.
 Things like training, scent work, puzzle feeders, or simply scattering kibble in the yard and letting your dog hunt for their food are all great ways to exercise the mind when you can’t exercise the body.